CZLLx/BF4-CheatBase/README.md

 # BF4-CheatBase
 A simple BF4 Externnal cheat base in C++ for beginners.
+*Do not imitate the part where the ESP function does ReadProcessMemory*

 ## Features

 * ESP Line (Soldier Only)
 * No Recoil, No Spread
+* UnlockAll

 ## How to use
 1. Install VisualStudio